 Now more than ever, families are itching to find ways to get outside and explore somewhere new.
-Many provincial and private campgrounds have established some great protocols to reduce the risk of COVID-19.
+The provincial and private campgrounds on Vancouver Island have established some great protocols to reduce the risk of COVID-19.
 Before you book your stay, find out what the campground you’re planning to stay with is doing to curb the spread, as many are operating with a reduction in services.
 If you’re planning to stay in BC Parks, be sure to review their guide to Camping during COVID-19.

 Plan Ahead & Be Prepared

-While many services and destinations are ready to safely welcome visitors, some businesses may still be operating with reduced hours so it can be a little more challenging to find something on-the-go if you’ve forgotten it at home.
+While many services and destinations have been safely welcoming visitors, some businesses may still be operating with reduced hours.
+Be prepared that it might be a little more challenging to find something on-the-go if you’ve forgotten it at home.

 In addition to clothes and basic camping gear, you’ll also want to pack your own hygiene essentials, regardless if the campsite you’re staying at has facilities or not.
 In times like these, its recommended to be as self-sufficient as possible to help reduce the spread of COVID-19.